FluidNumerics/cloud-hpc_terraform/examples/basic-without-networking/README.md

 1. A GCP Folder that contains a single GCP Project.
 See https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy for more details
 2. A service account that has `Project Editor` and `Folder IAM Admin` roles applied at the GCP Folder level.
 3. Credentials on your local system for the service account.
 Be sure to set `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json` on your local system
+4. VPC Network with subnetworks and firewall rules predefined

 ### How-to
 1. Set the `cluster_name` to the desired name.
 This name will prefix the login and controller node names in addition to the Filestore instances, Cloud SQL instance, Network and Subnetworks, and Firewall Rules.